gregwhitaker/gradle-multiappstartscript-example/README.md

         ./gradlew run

+    If successful, you will see that the jvm argument `example.message` has been set to `Standalone`:

+        Starting gradle-multiappstartscript-example...
+        -Dexample.deployment=Standalone

 2. Run the following command to start the example application as a Docker container:

         docker run gregnetifi/gradle-multiappstartscript-example

+    If successful, you will see that the jvm argument `example.message` has been set to `Docker`:

+        Starting gradle-multiappstartscript-example...
+        -Dexample.deployment=Docker

 ## License
 MIT License